shreyaskapale/silentplaces/README.md

 # Note
 As the application is still in prototype stage all devices might not be supported, bugs will be there for sure.

+# Development
+- Currently works with only Android 5.1 + versions.

 License
 ----